scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 </p>

 ### 1. Start a two-phase commit transaction

+TODO: Update the example code and so on

 When a client sends `Place an order` request to Order Service, [OrderService.placeOrder()](order-service/src/main/java/sample/order/OrderService.java#L102-L103) is called, and the microservice transaction starts.